 - salt and pepper to taste

-- Add cauliflower, kale and parsley.
-Pour water over the top.
+Add cauliflower, kale and parsley.
+Pour water over the top, just to cover.
 Bring to a boil over medium-high heat.
 Once at a boil, reduce heat to low and simmer for 15-20 minutes, until greens and cauliflower are both soft.